jmcglone/jmcglone.github.io/_posts/2019-04-03-Precise-timing-of-machine-code-with-Linux-perf.md

 ![](/img/posts/TimingBasicBlocks/chart_pref.png){: .center-image }

 You see, we lowered the spike around 300 cycles and shifted both spikes to the left which is good (towards lower latencies).
-Also notice a blue dot for 32 cycles latency which has frequency around 3000 times.
-That means we now have hits in the cache much more frequently.
-See more details about cache misses statistics in my previous [article](https://dendibakh.github.io/blog/2019/02/09/Top-Down-performance-analysis-methodology).
+Also notice the orange dot for 32 cycles latency which has frequency around 3000 times.
+That means we now have much less cycles that are wasted due to demanding load that misses in caches.
+See more details about cache misses statistics for this exact case in my previous article about [Top-Down Analysis methodology](https://dendibakh.github.io/blog/2019/02/09/Top-Down-performance-analysis-methodology).

 **That's all.
 Hope you enjoyed and found it useful!
 Good luck in using this powerful feature!**